CloudsProgram/pltr_project/README.md

 	2. Prefect Block Set up:

 		a.
-On separate terminal run: `prefect orion start`
+On separate terminal run: `prefect orion start` which runs a local prefect server

 		b.
 On another terminal, register gcp block with: